 Possible cause Correction Intake system leaking.
 Check vacuum hose connections at manifold and auxiliary air valve.
 No fuel reaching engine.
 Check for fuel in the tank.
 Check fuse No 4.
-Check that the high tension lead from the coil to the distributor cap is connected and that the wires to the distributor and coil are connected.
-No spark Check the fuse for the engine control system.
+No spark Check that the high tension lead from the coil to the distributor cap is connected and that the wires to the distributor and coil are connected.
+Check the fuse for the engine control system.
 The fuse is located in the engine compartment on the left wheel housing by the ignition coil.
-Spark plugs, high tension leads or distributor Clean the parts with a dry cloth or spray with a moisture remover.
-Replace defective or worn parts. cap wet or defective.
+Spark plugs, high tension leads or distributor cap wet or defective.
+Clean the parts with a dry cloth.
+Replace defective or worn parts.
 If no fault is found following the above steps, contact your Volvo dealer.